akka/akka/akka-docs/rst/java/http/routing-dsl/directives/execution-directives/handleExceptions.rst

 Using this directive is an alternative to using a global implicitly defined ``ExceptionHandler`` that applies to the complete route.

-See :ref:`exception-handling-scala` for general information about options for handling exceptions.
+See :ref:`exception-handling-java` for general information about options for handling exceptions.

 Example
 -------